I love having all my stuff where I can find it and get to it easily. I've come up with a few tips, tricks, and hacks to make things easier.

 Sew the fabric scrap into a small pouch that's roughly 2 inches by 4 inches (5 cm by 10 cm).
 Slip the flat piece of metal inside the pouch.
 Now snap the magnet on top, and put the bolt on top of the magnet.

 If you wanted to, you could just use a magnet and a bolt, but there are several reasons why I settled on this configuration.
 The flat piece of metal keeps the pincushion standing upright, and makes it easier to pick up.
-The fabric pouch keeps the metal parts from scratching your tabletop, and enables you to attach it to a horizontal surface, if you wish.
-I attach mine to the bookcase beside my sewing machine by trapping the top of the pouch between two heavy books.
-If you need to carry it around, just pull it out from between the two books and take it with you.
-You could even add a grommet if you wanted to hang it on your pegboard.
+The fabric pouch keeps the metal parts from scratching your tabletop, and makes it easier to attach the pincushion to other surfaces.
+You could even add a grommet or a buttonhole if you wanted to hang it on your pegboard.